Skip to main content

 Popular posts from this blog

-Stuck on the puzzle.
-A philosophical inquiry on OCD
+Stuck on the Puzzle on YouTube

 Who we are

 Members of the research project are...
 Francesca Brencio is Associate Researcher at the Research Group "Filosofía Aplicada: Sujeto, Sufrimiento, Sociedad" at the University of Seville (Spain), and member of The Collaborating Centre for Values-based Practice at the S. Catherine College at the University of Oxford (UK).
 She leads the Pheno-Lab, A Theoretical Laboratory on Philosophy and Mental Health .
 She also works as a philosophical counselor.
 More info at: https://us.academia.edu/FrancescaBrencio https://www.researchgate.net/profile/Francesca-Brencio Susi Ferrarello , is associate professor at California State University, East Bay.
 She has a Ph.D. in Philosophy from the Sorbonne in Paris, a master’s in Human Rights and Political Science from the University of Bologna.
 Among her books, The Ethics of Love (Routledge, 2023), Human Emotions and the Origin of Bioethics (Routledge, 2021), Husserl's Ethics and Practical Intentionality (Bloomsbury, 2015).
-She writes for Psychol
+She writes for Psychol...